jsdelivrbot/Udemy_Development_Tutorials/Modern_React_with_Redux/Middleware_readme/Middleware.md

 > id: 5391959
 > name: "San Francisco"
 > ```
->The payload we returned supposed to go stright over to the reducers as `actions`, but now instead of being apromise on the payload we have the response there.
+>The payload we returned supposed to go stright over to the reducers as `actions`, but now instead of being a promise on the `payload` we have the response there.
 This is due that redux-promise is a middleware that have the ability to stop or manipulate actions before they hit any reducer.
 Redux-promise sees this incoming action and looks specifically the payload property.
 If the payload is a promise, redux-promise stops the action entirely.
 Once the request finishes it despatches a new action of the same type but with a payload of the resolved request.

 ##### Flow of Promise